Iran–Venezuela relations: History

+Formal diplomatic relations between the countries began in the mid-20th century.
+The bond became stronger once Chavez came to power in 1999.
+The alliance began as both governments had shared goals, such as acting against US foreign policy.
+During Chavez and Khatami's presidencies, there were multiple visits to Caracas and Tehran.

 2001−2005: Chávez and Khatami administrations

 As President of Venezuela from 1999, before his death, former Venezuelan president Hugo Chávez developed strong ties with the government of Iran, in particular in the area of energy production, economic, and industrial cooperation.
 The two countries have good cooperation in construction, oil and gas, and in infrastructure projects.
 He has visited Iran on several occasions, the first time in 2001, when he declared that he came to Iran to "prepare the road for peace, justice, stability and progress for the 21st century".
 As the fifth President of Iran with a term lasting from 3 August 1997 to 3 August 2005, Mohamed Khatami visited Venezuela on three occasions.
 During his March 2005 visit, Chávez awarded him the Orden del Libertador and called him a "tireless fighter for all the right causes in the world."

 In March 2005, the BBC reported that Chavez's relationship with Iran and his support of their nuclear program has created concern for the US administration.

+Chavez publicly stated his support to Iran's resistance to US influence, committing Venezuela to stand by Iran "under any conditions".
+In return, Iranian leaders replied with emphasizing that both countries share a joint struggle against US imperialism, and that they seek a world built on justice.

-2005-2006: Start of Ahmadinejad administration
+2005−2006: Start of Ahmadinejad administration

 Mahmoud Ahmadinejad was elected President of Iran on August 3, 2005.
 Since then, Ahmadinejad and Chávez visited each other multiple times, signing more than 270 bilateral deals to support multiple campaigns for social and infrastructural national development.
 Both presidents of Venezuela and Iran, President Hugo Chávez and President Ahmadinejad, respectively, have described themselves on the world stage as opposed to "US imperialism".
 Citing this commonality of opinion, they regard each other as allies, and they have embarked on a number of initiatives together.
 Chávez never scrimped in displays of support for Ahmadinejad's Iran and immediately recognized the legitimacy of his second term as president and supported Tehran's nuclear policy.

 In early May 2006, it was reported that Venezuela was interested in selling its 21 F-16 Fighting Falcons to Iran, an announcement which proved controversial.
 Also in May 2006, Chávez expressed his favorable view of the production of nuclear energy in Iran announced by Mahmoud Ahmadinejad and denied that they had plans to develop atomic weapons.